 If that still sounds confusing, let me give you an example.
-Suppose you took the SAT last year and got a 610 in math, but a 620 in the Reading and Writing section.
+Suppose you took the SAT last year and got a 610 in both Math and in the Reading and Writing section.
 This is frustrating because it puts your score in the middle 50% range for University of Washington admissions for Reading and Writing, but not for Math.
 So close and yet so far!

 University of Washington ACT Scores: University of Washington Admissions allows Superscoring Here Too!